When They Choose Another Preschool

 Step 1.
 Ask them which preschool they are planning to enroll with.

 This is a biggy.
 Take careful notes on what other programs are being competitive with you.
-You have to On no, they haven't enrolled in my preschooldetermine why you’re audience is considering other options.
+You have to determine why you’re audience is considering other options.
 There are two main reasons:

 a.
 A failure to properly communicate your value.